PierBover/getting-started-fauna-db-fql/README.md

 To get started with Fauna just open a free account and go to the [dashboard](https://dashboard.fauna.com/).

-If you get stuck I recommend you to sign into the Fauna Slack.
+If you get stuck sign into the Fauna Slack.
 There's people from all timezones hanging there and willing to help.
-A chat is not ideal though as a lot of useful information gets lost.
-You can also ask in StackOverflow but hopefully Fauna will create an indexable forum some day.
+You can also ask in StackOverflow.
+Hopefully Fauna will create an indexable forum some day.

 ## Using the dashboard shell
-You can input FQL queries directly in the dashboard using a shell.
-It remembers the queries you've made and it's a great way of figuring out how FQL works.
+You can input FQL queries directly in the web dashboard using a shell.
+It's a great way of figuring out how FQL works and it remembers the queries you've made.

 ### Shortcuts:
 * Submit current query scope: <kbd>CMD</kbd> + <kbd>Enter</kbd>
 * Previous query: <kbd>CMD</kbd> + <kbd>UP</kbd>
 * Next query: <kbd>CMD</kbd> + <kbd>DOWN</kbd>
 * Undo: <kbd>CMD</kbd> + <kbd>Z</kbd>

 In Windows just change <kbd>CMD</kbd> for <kbd>Ctrl</kbd>

 ## Naming conventions